 You might hear the term drug tolerance.
 This means that your body gets used to a drug over time and you need more of it to get the same level of pain control.

 Most people taking pain medicines for cancer do not develop this.
 But if you do, your doctor or nurse may adjust the dose of your painkiller slightly or change you to a different kind of medicine.

 Sometimes doctors will also adjust your painkiller dose if your pain gets better or worse.
 For example, if pain increases due to a cancer growing, doctors might need to increase the dose of your painkillers or add other drugs.
 Tell your doctor or nurse if you start to feel pain before your next dose of drugs is due.

 Increasing the dose of morphine type painkillers to help with increasing pain or drug tolerance will not lead to addiction.

-Your pain might also get less - for example, because of cancer treatment shrinking a tumour.
-Your doctor or nurse will then gradually lower the dose of your painkillers over a few days.
+Your pain might also get less, for example, because of cancer treatment shrinking a tumour.
+Your doctor or nurse will then gradually lower the dose of your painkillers over a few days or weeks.

 Worry that you are giving up

 Some people think that taking painkillers means you have stopped fighting the cancer.
 You or your family might worry that it is the beginning of the end.
 You might think that you must be strong and put up with the pain.